 You’re here because you believe—at least on some level—that there is more to life than consumption, you believe that there is more to life than stuff.

-All that stuff you bought at paid for (or perhaps are still paying for via monthly credit card statements) are sunk costs.
+All that stuff you paid for (or perhaps are still paying) are sunk costs.
 At least that’s the economic term.
 In other words, it doesn’t matter what you spent on all that stuff.
 Instead, you must realize that even though you paid for all those things, they are weighing you down physically, mentally, and especially emotionally.
 We give so much meaning to things that don’t really mean anything at all.

 Those things are not important.